 |mid-infrared laser sources||E|

-ORPHEUS-MIR is a versatile system optimized for the efficient generation of broadband mid-IR pulses.
-In general, it is a two-channel optical parametric amplifier (OPA), followed by a difference frequency generation (DFG) stage.
-The system provides broadband pulses in the tuning range of 2.5 – 11 μm and up to 15 μm with optional narrowband extension.
-Signal and idler outputs are available simultaneously, but they are a signal-idler pair; thus, their wavelengths are linked.
-The system architecture is well-suited for high energy and high power PHAROS and CARBIDE lasers.
+The ORPHEUS-MIR is an optical parametric amplifier (OPA) optimized for the efficient generation of broad-bandwidth mid-IR pulses.
+The system provides broadband pulses in the tuning range of 2.5 – 10 μm and reaches up to 15 μm with an optional narrow-bandwidth extension.
+Due to the novel system design, ORPHEUS-MIR provides < 100 fs pulses directly at the output.
+Signal and idler outputs are available simultaneously.
+The system architecture is well suited for pumping with the high-energy and high-power PHAROS and CARBIDE lasers.

 |optical parametric amplifiers||E|